-Wake Up and Learn is a school-based sleep education and surveillance program.
-Just like a healthy diet and exercise – sleep is critical for children and teens to stay healthy.
+Just like a healthy diet and exercise, sleep is critical for children and teens to stay healthy.
 A full night’s sleep helps kids and teens grow, learn, do well in school, and function at their best.
+Wake Up and Learn is Geisinger’s school-based sleep education and surveillance program.

 - Understand the importance of establishing proper sleep schedules.

 - Screen for sleep health issues throughout the year.

 - Provide education information to help students set and maintain good sleep habits.

 It may seem like a waste of time when you’ve got so much going on, but sleep can help you do better in school, reduce stress, and help you feel better.
 Did you know?
 Not getting enough sleep can make you feel angry or depressed.
 It can cause you to have trouble learning, remembering, and thinking clearly, too.
 But there are a few easy changes you can make to get more sleep.

 Tips on How to Get Better Sleep for Kids:

 - Avoid naps after school

 - Turn off your phone, TV or tablet